xitrum-framework/xitrum/doc/sphinx/tutorial.rst

 will download all dependencies, compile the project, and run the class ``my_project.Boot``, which starts the web server.

-Open http://localhost:8000/ in your browser.
+Open http://localhost:8000/ or https://localhost:4430/ in your browser.

 In the console, you will see all the routes and request information: